egXcoder/Study-Repository/oop/solid/readme.md

-# When SOLID Feels Harder than a God Object

-When I do SOLID, I feel like I’m adding more parts to the code, which makes it harder to understand the relations between classes.
-Meanwhile, with smaller classes — even if they violate SRP, LSP, ISP — I can still understand them more easily.
-God objects are pretty straightforward.
+## When I do SOLID, I feel like I’m adding more parts to the code makes it harder to understand the relations between classes Meanwhile God objects are pretty straightforward.

----

-## 😅 Why Does SOLID Feel Harder?
+### 😅 Why Does SOLID Feel Harder?

 - More files, more indirection
   - With a God object, you just open one file and see everything.